Overview

 • The Department of Accounting provides intensive study of all areas of accounting—financial accounting, management, accounting, auditing, taxation and data analytics—to provide students a competitive edge in a variety of career opportunities.

-• The Department of Finance offers various programs in finance, financial planning, and real estate, which combine fundamental knowledge and practical skills and prepare students for successful careers in asset management, commercial and investment banking, wealth management, corporate sector, consulting, and real estate.
+• The Department of Finance offers various programs in finance, financial planning, and real estate, which blend theoretical knowledge with practical skills and prepare students for successful careers in asset management, commercial and investment banking, wealth management, corporate sector, consulting, and real estate.

 • The Department of Management supports four undergraduate majors in Business Management, Entrepreneurship and Innovation Management, Human Resource Management, and International Business as well as graduate programs.